 ✓

-Triple cooling system with three evaporators and two compressors keeps food fresher longer
+Triple cooling system with three evaporators keeps food fresher longer